pjbroad/el-build-methods/windows-10/msys2/README.md

 ```

 To complete initial set-up, run the provided set-up script.
 Accept the
-defaults and approximately 140 packages will be installed.
+defaults, this will take some time as over 100 packages will be installed.
 These
 include the c/c++ build enviroment and all the packages needed to build
 the client.